-They often ask me,“where do I start, what do I need to buy”, “how do I know what is the best paper to use”?
+They often ask me,“where do I start, what do I need to buy”, “how do I know what is the best Watercolour brush size to use?

 Landscapes and the human figure.

 If you want to give Watercolour Painting a try, go to my lessons website for either a downloadable Video or Printable lesson.

 Stay tuned as I will be recording more lessons soon!